Team

 teru@resdi.org

-Viktor Teru is a Roma activist in Slovakia with nearly 20 years of experience working with marginalized Roma communities.
-He holds a Master’s degree in Social Work from St. Elizabeth College of Health and Social Work and is currently pursuing a PhD at the Faculty of Social and Economic Sciences, Comenius University in Bratislava, focusing on the green transformation of marginalized Roma communities through social innovation.
-He has extensive experience in fundraising, advocacy, and grant facilitation, collaborating with organizations such as the Roma Education Fund and Minority Rights Group Europe.
-In 2022, Viktor founded Roma for Humanity Slovakia, an initiative that provided critical support to refugees fleeing the war in Ukraine, for which he received the Lúč z Tmy award.
-He has also served as an advisor to the President of the Slovak Republic, providing strategic counsel on Roma inclusion and social policy.
+Viktor Teru is a Roma activist, researcher, and advocate for social innovation from Slovakia, with nearly 20 years of experience working at the intersection of community development, human rights, and systemic change.
+He holds a Master’s degree in Social Work from St. Elizabeth College of Health and Social Work and is currently a PhD candidate at the Faculty of Social and Economic Sciences, Comenius University in Bratislava.
+His doctoral research focuses on social innovation as a tool for reducing energy poverty and promoting inclusive green transitions in marginalized Roma communities.
+Viktor has a long-standing track record in fundraising, project development, and policy advocacy, collaborating with leading international organisations such as the Roma Education Fund, Minority Rights Group Europe, and Open Society Foundations.
+His work spans key areas such as inclusive education, access to housing, employment support, and public service delivery, always with a strong focus on equity and empowerment.
+In 2022, he founded Roma for Humanity Slovakia, a grassroots initiative that provided emergency humanitarian aid to both Roma and non-Roma refugees fleeing the war in Ukraine.
+For his leadership in this crisis response, he received the Lúč z Tmy (Ray of Light) award.
+He has also served as a strategic advisor to the President of the Slovak Republic, contributing expert guidance on Roma inclusion and social policy.
+Viktor combines academic insight, lived experience, and practical expertise to challenge structural inequalities and design inclusive, sustainable solutions that uplift marginalized communities.

 csabay